-The chemical universe meets planetary boundaries.
-The joint annual conference of the GDCh Division of Environmental Chemistry and Ecotoxicology and SETAC GLB will take place from September 22 to 24, 2025, at the headquarters of the Federal Environment Agency (UBA) in Dessau-Roßlau.
-Under the motto "The chemical universe meets planetary boundaries," the Conference will highlight the problem that our modern life is unimaginable without chemicals and their diverse applications – yet their release into the environment has far-reaching consequences.
-From the increase in the concentrations of persistent pollutants in soils and waters to atmospheric pollution, chemical substances contribute to the disruption of the Earth's natural balance, with potentially irreversible consequences for humans and the environment.
-The Conference addresses these challenges and discusses how we can work together to develop sustainable solutions.
+The Chemical Universe Meets Planetary Boundaries.
+The joint annual conference of the GDCh Division of Environmental Chemistry and Ecotoxicology and SETAC GLB will take place from September 22 to 24, 2025, at the headquarters of the German Federal Environment Agency (UBA) in Dessau-Roßlau.
+Under the motto "The Chemical Universe Meets Planetary Boundaries," the Conference will highlight the problem that our modern life is inconceivable without chemical substances and their diverse applications – yet their release into the environment has far-reaching consequences.
+From the increasing concentrations of persistent pollutants in soils and water to atmospheric pollution, chemical substances contribute to disrupting the Earth's natural balance, with potentially irreversible consequences for both humans and the environment.
+The Conference will address these challenges and discuss how we can jointly develop sustainable solutions.

 Flyer